jimmyskull/LUAunit/doc/index.rst

 Conclusion
 ==========

-You now know enough of LuaUnit to start writing your test suite.
+You now know enough of LUAUnit to start writing your test suite.
 Check the reference documentation for a complete list of assertions, command-line options and specific behavior.